esphome/esphome-docs/components/sensor/sht3xd.rst

 (`datasheet <https://cdn-shop.adafruit.com/product-files/2857/Sensirion_Humidity_SHT3x_Datasheet_digital-767294.pdf>`__,
 `Adafruit`_ ) sensors with
 ESPHome.
 The :ref:`I²C Bus <i2c>` is
 required to be set up in your configuration for this sensor to work.
+The temperature and humidity values are acquired in high-repeatability mode.

 .. _Adafruit: https://www.adafruit.com/product/2857